 In order to apply for and to participate in an EU project, Swiss SMEs need to be registered (PIC-number, Participant Identification Code).
 You may check easily if your organisation is already registered.

-Please find more information about SME definition on this website in section “Is my company an SME?”
+Please find more information about SME definition on this website.

 In a nutshell, EC defines SMEs as follows:

 To count as an SME, your organisation must be engaged in an economic activity and must have:

 - fewer than 250 employees and

 - an annual turnover of no more than €50 million and/or an annual balance sheet of no more than €43 million.